medined/perl-5-by-example/perl_5_by_example/objects.md

 <TT>$item-&gt;printAll('PART_NUM');</TT> might display
 <P><B><PRE>CLASS: Inventory_item=HASH(0x77ceac)
           PART_NUM =&gt; 12A-34</PRE></B>

-<H2><A name=Summary>Summary</A></H2>This chapter served as an introduction to
+## Summary

-objects.
+This chapter served as an introduction to objects.
 It was not intended to turn you into an overnight object guru.
 I hope that enough information was presented so you have an understanding of the object terminology and can read other people's programs.
 You can also create your own methods and properties.
 However, if you need to create more than a few small